 Thumbs up tickets will be used for 'instant' recognition of a good deed/behaviour.
 The Thumbs Up ticket has the child's name and reason written on it and then it is put in the bag ready for the 'lottery' in Friday's celebration assembly.
-Being pulled out of the bag in assembly means a personal prize.
+Being pulled out of the bag in assembly means a personal prize and 50 house points.